segmentio/segment-docs/src/connections/destinations/catalog/adjust/index.md

 ### Duplicate Purchase Events

 If you're using Adjust's iOS SDK, it will automatically takes care of duplicate purchase events.
-We will use Adjust's `transactionId`-based deduplication when you send an `orderId` (see the [ecommerce spec](/docs/spec/ecommerce/v2/#order-completed)).
+We use Adjust's default deduplication (using `transactionId`) when you send an `orderId` (see the [ecommerce spec](/docs/spec/ecommerce/v2/#order-completed)).

 ### In-App Purchase Receipts